gdstathis/Assignment-in-Angular-Country-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##
+Angular exercise
+Due September 14, 2020 11:59 PM
+Instructions
+Create a feature in your Angular app that manages countries.

+Ideally, you should create a separate Angular module that will contain one component.
+The component will be responsible for displaying a list of countries with the following properties:

+name: string;

+flag: string;

+capital: string;

+region: string;

+Each country should be displayed as a Bootstrap card component https://getbootstrap.com/docs/4.5/components/card/.

+The image of the card should display the flag of the country, the title should display the name of the country and the description should display a combination of capital and region such as:

+Capital: Athens
+Region: Europe

+The backend URL that you are going to use is: https://restcountries.eu/rest/v2/